kalyancheerla/SSS_Lab_Garbled_Circuit_Protocol/Assignment-Instructions.md

 # Task 3 - Deploy your malicious-pod
 * To do the retrieval, we will create a malicious flask pod (deployed in test-pipeline namespace) which takes some details and helps in retriving our chats.
-* For building the chatbot use `docker build -t chatbot .` (cd into appropriate dir).
+* For building the malicious-pod use `docker build -t malicious-pod .` (cd into appropriate dir).
+* We need to export the docker image and import in k3s to run it as pod, and below are the commands for it.
+    * `docker save -o malicious-pod.tar malicious-pod:latest` - save the malicious-pod:latest image as malicious-pod.tar file.
+    * `sudo ctr images import malicious-pod.tar` - import the malicious-pod.tar file into k3s ctr images.
+    * `sudo ctr images ls | grep malicious-pod` - verify the import.
 * For deploying our flask pod use `kubectl apply -f flask-app.yaml` (file is present in the repo provided).
 * We can access the flask app on `localhost:30000`.
 * Now you need to understand the flask application and figure-out the details that need to go in the html form.